How Black/African Americans pursue — and define — success

 For Gene Hale, born in Birmingham, Alabama, as one of 11 kids, self-reliance has been a guiding principle.
 His father, who was deaf, was known to be the best car washer in town.
 Growing up, Hale and his brothers helped their father with his business.
 After college, Hale began working as a financial analyst with a major Wall Street firm, financing construction equipment and materials.
 Six years later, in 1981, he launched his own firm.

-Technology sales director Cleo Townsend, for his part, says he’s learned to use his identity to his advantage.
+Clinical systems partner adoption executive Cleo Townsend, who was a technology sales director at the time of the recording, for his part, says he’s learned to use his identity to his advantage.
 “Every time I go into a meeting, nine times out of 10, I’m the only non-white person there.
 That means I have to either be really concerned about that all the time, or I have to embrace that differentness, that outsiderness, and wear it, frankly, as a badge of honor.
 Not as a matter of feeling special, but by being confident in who I am as an individual and building bridges to bring others with me.”

 “Financial institutions need to initiate annual recruitment of African American internship positions, to teach young people about the financial industry.”

-Black/African Americans’ need to overcome enormous obstacles to find success, as well as their deep sense of commitment to supporting future generations, may help explain some of the other key challenges and financial goals highlighted by the study.
+The need of Black/African Americans to overcome enormous obstacles to find success, as well as their deep sense of commitment to supporting future generations, may help explain some of the other key challenges and financial goals highlighted by the study.
 Here are three of the most important messages:

-How much more likely Black/African Americans are to want to start their own businesses than the general population
+How much more likely affluent Black/African Americans are to want to start their own businesses than the affluent general population

 Our trust has to be earned.
 Affluent Black/African American respondents were three times more likely than the affluent general population to cite as a source of stress the feeling that the American financial system “is not set up for people like me.”
 Focusing on outreach to the community, respondents say, can help.
 “Financial institutions need to reach back into minority communities to initiate annual recruitment of African American internship positions, to teach young people about the financial industry as they grow up,” says Hale.
 “Also, I think that banks have to improve their lending to African American businesses.”
 Adds Willoughby, “We should not be purchasing the goods or services of companies that aren’t investing in our community.
 I think we need a more comprehensive strategy about how we spend the money that we earn.”